 Things to Remember

 - Without the VBA Project password, it is hard to recover the file, so you need to absolutely sure of what your password is.

 - You can use third-party add-ins to break the password.

-This has been a guide to VBA Project Password.
+This has been a guide to Excel VBA Project Password.
 Here we discuss how to protect your VBA code from others with a password along with practical examples and downloadable excel template.
 Below you can find some useful excel VBA articles –